 During the nine months ended November 3, 2018, the Company purchased U.S. dollar forward contracts in Europe totaling US\$39.3 million that were designated as cash flow hedges.
 As of November 3, 2018, the Company had forward contracts outstanding for its European and Canadian operations of US\$93.7 million and US\$8.8 million, respectively, to hedge forecasted merchandise purchases, which are expected to mature over the next 10 months.
 The Company's foreign exchange currency contracts are recorded in its condensed consolidated balance sheet at fair value based on quoted market rates.
 Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted merchandise purchases, are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in cost of product sales in the period that approximates the time the hedged merchandise inventory is sold.
-Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in cost of product sales in the period that approximates the time the hedged merchandise inventory is sold.
-Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted in tercompany royalties, are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equips and accumulated other comprehensive income (loss) within stockholders as a component of accumulated other comprehensive income (loss) within stockholders are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equips and are recognized in which the royalty expense is incurred.
+Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted as a component of accumulated as cash flow hedges for forecasted in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted in the period that approximates the time the hedged merchandise inventory is sold.
+Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted intercompany royalties, are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are period the U.S. dollar forward contracts, designated as cash flow hedges for forecasted intercompany royalties, are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in other income (expense) in the period in which the royalty expense is incurred.